 A few simple tricks to catch a fraudulent website scammer:

-To avoid being scammed, try to only purchase from well known online retail websites or from online retailers that you personally know.
+Be picky about who you give your money to- To avoid being scammed, try to only purchase from well-known online retail websites or from online retailers that you personally know.

-If you have been scammed from a fraudulent website, you can dispute the charge.
+Dispute the charge- If you have been scammed by a fraudulent website, you can dispute the charge.

 Knowing how to find a hacker is important, but since it is not a good idea to be in contact with a scammer (they could be dangerous or scam you while you are trying to identify them), being able to identify what is real and what is a scam and knowing how to report a scammer is the best way to catch a scammer.
 Not only in this situation are you aware of the danger that you are in (and can protect yourself) but by reporting the scammer to the FTC or business/person they are impersonating you can help put an end to their scamming ways (and they may even get in some sort of legal trouble).